 B. You are:

-- Prepared with questions you and your child have organized ahead of time, for example, if your daughter is trying to cut back on exercise or stop using it as a form of purging you might decide together that your role is to ask the following each Friday: How many times did you workout this week?
+- prepared with questions you and your child have organized ahead of time.
+For example, if your daughter is trying to cut back on exercise or stop using it as a form of purging, together you could decide that your role is to ask the following each Friday: How many times did you workout this week?

-- Optimistic; remember, making a mistake is no big deal.
+- optimistic; remember, making a mistake is no big deal.
 In fact, it’s part of the process.
-Tell your child to focus on their next choice and making it healthy.
+Tell your child to focus on her next choice and making it healthy.
 Praise your child for being brave by being honest.
 There are lots of good things to acknowledge even after a misstep.

-Make yourself available.
 When you’re child is ready to talk it’s important you don’t miss the opportunity.
-Keep assuring your child that you’re there for them, by being there for them.
+Keep assuring your child that you’re there for her, by being there for her.
 Actions speak louder than words.
 Just spending some quality time together can build trust and lead to a discussion at another time.
 This activity can be a game of scrabble, going to see a movie or suggesting something you haven’t done together for a while.
 Even asking about homework or friends can be a good launch into a more intimate conversation.